There are several effective resume distribution strategies. Here are your best options.

 When you submit your resume in person, you typically get the opportunity to see the workplace and meet some of the staff.
 You may even be fortunate enough to meet the person who is responsible for hiring.
 Go prepared to make a good impression because submitting your resume in person provides you with an opportunity to become more than just a piece of paper to the employer, or to other staff at the company, and that can be a big advantage over your competition.

-Also, submitting your resume in person requires more effort on your part than simply faxing a resume.
+Also, submitting your resume in person requires more effort on your part than simply emailing a resume.
 That can also work to your advantage as it can demonstrate to the employer that you have a real, serious interest in working for that particular company.

 Some employers will request an emailed resume.
 In this case, it's fine to submit your resume by email.
 It is wise, however, to avoid sending unsolicited emailed resumes, particularly emailed resumes sent as attachments.
 Unsolicited emailed resumes typically will not be read.